What Does an Uncontested Georgia Divorce Cost?

 Our typical fee for an uncontested Georgia divorce without minor children is $425.
 However, we charge a little less in some counties.
 For example, our fee for a uncontested divorce in Camden County and Glynn County is just $299 for cases that do not involve minor children.

 For a Georgia uncontested divorce with minor children, our typical fee is $850 but in some counties we charge a little less.
+For instance, in Camden County and Glynn County or fee is just $699 for uncontested divorce cases with minor children.

 Our fees do not include filing fees and other court costs.
 Court costs usually do not exceed $250.